Guy-Shaw/test-markdown/README-ush.md

 If any argument in a script exactly matches the given _string_, then splice in all the remaining non-option arguments in pace of that one argument.
+Sort of like what `xargs` does.

 This applies only to interpreting a script file.